EmmanuelMedeiros/restaurant-system-dashboard-frontend/README.md

 ### 🌐 Integration
 - Compatible with **Nest.js API** from the Mobile Restaurant System
 - Ready to consume statistics and reporting endpoints

----

-Let me know if you want me to add:
-- Chart screenshots
-- Live demo instructions
-- Contribution guidelines
-- CI/CD or deployment info

-I'm ready when you are! 🚀